-4.4.4.1 Autoenrollment in the Standalone Environment with XCEP/WSTEP Protocols
+4.4.4.1 Autoenrollment in the Standalone Environment with X.509 Certificate Enrollment Policy Protocol and WS-Trust X.509v3 Token Enrollment Extensions

-The goal of this example (as detailed in section 4.1.3.4) is to enroll for a certificate in an automated way.
+The goal of this example (as detailed in section 4.1.3.4) is for a certificate to enroll in an automated way.
 In this example, the computer on which the task executes is not joined to any domain.
 It has also been configured with policy server end point information in its local configuration.
-After a trigger, the following messages will be exchanged as shown in the following figure.
+After a trigger, messages are exchanged as shown in the following figure.